hugsndnugs/ost-bot-docs/USERREADME.md

 - 📦 **Manage Inventory** - Keep track of ships, weapons, and other assets
 - 📊 **Generate Reports** - Get weekly summaries of your org's progress
 - 👥 **Manage Members** - Organize members with ranks and permissions
+- 📊 **Interactive Dashboard** - Navigate all features with an interactive button-based interface

 ## Getting Started